-I receive fifteen napkins when I really need one; double bagging seems to be the norm; I get enough plastic cutlery to feed a small class; and the items I buy are then embellished with extra packaging to hold it securely in place.
-This seems to be the cultural norm in the US and I have therefore embarked on an experiment to see how the norm can be changed.
+I get fifteen paper napkins when I really need one.
+Double bagging the disposable plastic grocery bags seems to be the norm.
+I get enough plastic cutlery to feed a small class. and the items I buy are packaged in so much extra packaging to hold it securely in place.
+This seems to be the cultural norm in the US.
+So, I embarked on an experiment to see how the norm can be changed.

-When purchasing a box of noodles in Grand Central last week, I quickly stated to cashier, “I don’t need a bag”.
+When purchasing a box of noodles in Grand Central Terminal last week, I quickly stated to cashier, “I don’t need a bag.
+I brought my own”.
 (You have to be quick as they bag at lightning speed).

-By the time he reached for the napkins, he hesitated, paused, and then looked at me and said, “Do you need any napkins as well, maam?”.
+By the time he reached for the paper napkins, he hesitated, paused, and then looked at me and said, “Do you need any napkins as well, ma’am?”.
 I then smiled and said, “Yes sir, just one, please.”

-A great conversation then ensued about packaging and waste.
+A great conversation then ensued about disposable plastic grocery sacks and waste.
 He told me that he agreed there was a lot of waste in the U.S. and I informed him of a few facts.